Rudy Youngblood: Acting career

 Going to a general casting call, Youngblood was selected by the director Mel Gibson to play the leading role of Jaguar Paw in the epic film Apocalypto (2006), in which he also performed his own stunts.
 He learned the Yucatec Maya language in order to appear as a tribesman in the film, in which all dialogue was in Maya.
 For his work in the film, he won the Best Actor award at the 15th annual First Americans in the Arts awards.

 Personal life and activism

 Youngblood has participated in HIV activism, engaging in AIDS walks and visiting HIV-positive children in hospitals — in particular to draw attention to the rate of HIV infection in the Native community.
 Having seen a family member die of AIDS-related complications, he felt it important to "give back and make a difference" and has spoken out about the importance of education in combating ignorance around HIV/AIDS, alcoholism, drug abuse and child abuse.

-Having grown up looking after his sisters as a result of his mother's struggles with alcoholism, he regained a close relationship with her subsequently.
+While he grew up looking after his two younger sisters as a result of his mother's struggles with alcoholism, he and his mother have a close relationship today.

+On 27 December 2024, he was arrested for threatening a police officer with a knife in Athens, Greece.
+While he was walking next to a police station in Kypseli, Athens, he lost his balance and almost fell on a police motorcycle.
+A police officer noticed him and asked if he needed any help.
+Rudy responded by pulling a knife at the police officer and was immediately arrested.
+It was later found that he was under the influence of alcohol.
+On 2 January 2025, it was revealed that his travel visa had expired in November 2024.